Alisa Efimova

-Alisa Borisovna Efimova (Алиса Борисовна Ефимова, born 8 June 1999) is an American pair skater.
-With her current partner and husband, Misha Mitrofanov, she is the 2025 U.S. national champion and 2024 Skate America bronze medalist.
+Alisa Borisovna Efimova (Алиса Борисовна Ефимова, born 8 June 1999) is a Finnish pair skater of Russian ancestry who competes for the United States.
+With her current partner and husband, Misha Mitrofanov, she is the 2026 Four Continents champion, a two-time U.S. national champion (2025–26), a two-time Grand Prix medalist, and a three-time Challenger Series medalist.

-Competing for Germany with Ruben Blommaert, she is the 2022 Grand Prix of Espoo silver medalist.
+Competing for Germany with Ruben Blommaert, she is the 2022 Grand Prix of Espoo silver medalist, a two-time Challenger Series silver medalist, and the 2022 German national silver medalist.

 Earlier in her career, she represented Russia with Alexander Korovin.
-The pair won one Grand Prix medal, silver at the 2018 Skate America, and five medals on the ISU Challenger Series, including gold at the 2018 CS Nebelhorn Trophy and 2018 CS Golden Spin of Zagreb.
+The pair won one Grand Prix medal, silver at the 2018 Skate America, and six medals on the ISU Challenger Series, including gold at the 2018 CS Nebelhorn Trophy and 2018 CS Golden Spin of Zagreb.

 Personal life

 Efimova was born in Kouvola, Finland.
 Her mother, Marina Shirshova, is a retired figure skater who currently works in Lappeenranta, Finland, while her father, Boris Efimov, is a physician.
 She also has a younger brother named Nikita.

 Efimova is multilingual, able to communicate in Finnish, Russian, English and German fluently.
 Additionally, she has also studied French and Swedish.
 Efimova has expressed an interest in pursuing a career in medicine once she retires from competitive figure skating.

-She married her figure skating partner, Misha Mitrofanov, in February 2024.
+She married her pair skating partner, Misha Mitrofanov, in February 2024.

 Career

 Early years

-Efimova began learning to skate in 2002 at the age of 2.
-She represented Finland internationally until 2014 when she moved to Moscow and switched from singles to pairs.
+Efimova began learning to skate in 2002 at the age of two.
+She was originally coached by her mother and represented Finland internationally as a singles skater until 2014 when she switched from to pairs.
+That same year, Efimova moved to Moscow to pursue the discipline.